Skip to main content

 We’ve heard it many times: Norway’s self-sufficiency rate is worryingly low.
 According to official estimates, we can only produce 35 per cent of the food we eat.
 But is that the whole picture?

-Thousands of people work every day along our elongated coastline to harvest the sea’s resources.
-Lerøy Seafood is engaged in both wild catch and farming activities from north to south – making it a company that not only puts food on the table but also creates jobs and vibrant local communities.
+Every day, thousands of people go to work along our extensive coastline to harvest the sea’s resources.
+Lerøy Seafood is engaged in both wild catch and aquaculture from the north to the south – making it a company that not only puts food on the table but also creates jobs and supports vibrant local communities.

 Melbu in Vesterålen is home to one of Lerøy’s oldest factories, built in the 1940s.
-The history of the building is tangible, but what happens inside is anything but old-fashioned.
+The history of the building oozes history, but what happens inside is anything but old-fashioned.
 The factory supplies Norway and the world with top-quality whitefish products.

 Fresh and frozen fish can be equally good.
 Which is fortunate for Norway’s food preparedness.